Australian rules football in Europe: Germany

-The Australian Football League Germany plays a home-and-away season featuring clubs based in Berlin, Munich, Cologne, Frankfurt, Stuttgart and Hamburg.
-The official German national team (the Black Eagles) first appeared in the EU Cup 2005 in London, although ad hoc German representative teams had appeared at other events in the past.
+Australian Football League Germany (AFL Germany) is the sports governing body for Australian Football in Germany.

-In 2013 three of the six national league clubs run city metro leagues with one regional metro league being established.
+The Australian Football League Germany plays a home-and-away season featuring clubs based in Berlin, Munich, Cologne, Frankfurt, Heidelberg, Kiel, Dresden Stuttgart and Hamburg.
+The official German national teams (the German Eagles) first appeared in the EU Cup 2005 in London and have since contested AFL Europe tournaments, continuing the presence through to the 2026 Euro Cup in Newcastle in July.

 Hungary

 Hungary's first club, the Budapest Bats, was founded in June 2019.
 The club fields men's and women's teams in the Empire Cup against the Vienna Galahs, Styrian Downunderdogs, Prague Dragons and Fort Nysa.

 Hungary's second club, the Kőbánya Crows, based in southern Budapest, was founded in late 2023.